September 2025 Quetta bombing

-Background

-Motives

 No group claimed responsibility immediately after the attack.
 However, an anonymous counterterrorism intelligence officer indicated that the attack was targeting the regional headquarters of the Frontier Corps, the local paramilitary force.

 Bombing

 The suicide bomber, dressed in FC uniform, drove a Suzuki van into the driveway of the FC headquarters located in Quetta, Balochistan (Note: Some immediate sources report that the bomb detonated on Zarghun road.
 Others said it detonated on Pishin Stop road.
 The CCTV camera which captured the attack read "Pashin Bus Stop2-2.") in the late morning of 30 September 2025.
-According to Senior Superintendent of Police (SSP) Special Operations Quetta Muhammad Baloch, the vehicle turned from Model Town towards Hali Road, near the FC building, before ramming into an outside wall of it.
+According to Senior Superintendent of Police (SSP) Special Operations Quetta Muhammad Baloch, the vehicle turned from Model Town towards Hali Road, near the FC building, before ramming into an exterior wall of it.

 Five militants, dressed in civilian clothes, exited the vehicle and immediately engaged in a heavy firefight with security forces.
 They then infiltrated the building.
 A CCTV camera showed that the bomb detonated at 11:33:46 a.m., after which gunfire continued.
 (Note: The exact timing of the blast can be seen in the CCTV camera's time overlay, which is consistent with estimates provided by sources.)

 Soon after, gunfire died down.
 Pakistani Minister of the Interior Mohsin Naqvi later reported that all six insurgents involved in the attack were killed by security forces.
 Credible estimates claim that of those killed, four were FC personnel and six were civilians, although the ration between civilians and security forces killed vary by one in each direction.
 Most of the civilians killed were in a passing bus and rickshaw.